 - Damage that you cause on purpose

-- Liability from a business activities (you’ll need a business policy for this)
+- Liability from business activities (you’ll need a business policy for this)

-Umbrella insurance is useful.
-This is because it can help you save money and stress.
+Umbrella insurance is useful because it can help you save money and stress.
 But some people need it more than others.
-Here are a few examples of people that should consider adding an umbrella policy:
+Here are a few examples of people that should consider adding this type of policy:

 People Who Worry About Lawsuits

-Lawsuits are one of the main reasons why people choose to buy an umbrella policy.
+Lawsuits are one of the main reasons people buy umbrella insurance.
 They’re common across the country.
 Someone could sue you if you’re at fault in an accident.
 If you’re caught in a suit, you could end up having to pay a large settlement.
 They can often be so big that they could wipe out your bank account.
 Attorney fees are also an expense you’d have to pay.

 You should consider buying umbrella insurance if a lawsuit is likely to clean you out.
-It’ll offer you protection from having to pay for what your liability insurance won’t cover.
-An umbrella policy is a smart choice if you’re not very rich.
+It’ll offer you protection from having to pay for what your liability won’t cover.
+Adding extra coverage is a smart choice if you’re not very rich.

 Those Who Have an Inexperienced Driver or Teen on Their Policy

-New drivers are higher risk than those who’ve been doing it for years.
-Insurance companies even reflect this in their rates.
+New drivers are at higher risk than those who’ve been doing it for years.
+Insurers even reflect this in their rates.
 Chances are, you’re the one who’s responsible for this new driver on your policy.
 They could go out and get into a wreck that you’d be liable for.
 The other party could even sue you.

 Someone Who Lives in a Wealthy or High-End Area

 Rich people are also more likely to sue you after an accident because they can afford to.
-Umbrella insurance would make sure you don’t have to shell out thousands of dollars for a lawsuit.
+An umbrella policy would make sure you don’t have to shell out thousands of dollars for a lawsuit.

-Umbrella insurance isn’t a part of your regular insurance policy.
-To buy it from a specific insurer, you usually need to carry a minimum amount of liability insurance with them.
-Most providers offer umbrella policies for both auto and homeowner’s insurance.
-Make sure to check with your agent to make sure you’re able to buy umbrella insurance from them.
+Umbrella insurance isn’t a part of your regular auto policy.
+To buy it from a specific insurer, you usually need to carry a minimum amount of liability with them.
+Most providers offer these types of policies for both auto and homeowners coverage.
+Make sure to check with your agent to see if you can buy it from them.

-Note: according to the Insurance Information Institute (III), many insurers want you to carry about $250,000 of liability insurance before you can buy umbrella.
-Insurers may also want you to carry $300,000 of homeowner’s insurance.
-This is because they want you to already have an underlying amount of insurance before you buy any more.
+Note: according to the Insurance Information Institute (III), many providers want you to carry about $250,000 of liability before you can buy umbrella.
+Insurers may also want you to carry $300,000 of homeowners coverage.
+This is because they want you to already have an underlying amount of protection before you buy any more.